apache/camel-website/content/community/support.md

 Also please avoid sending direct emails to members of the Camel team - we are busy already.
 And conversations about Camel should happen in the public, and not via private emails.

+### Reporting security issues

+If you have found a security issue in Camel please contact the Apache Software Foundation [security team|https://www.apache.org/security/].
+Don't share the details in public (i.e. chat or users/developer mailing lists).
+We will receive details you send and resolve the issue as soon as possible.
+We might also contact you requesting further details as needed.

 ### Alternative discussion forums

 There's a number of sites outside Apache that offer discussion forums on Camel.
 For example, [Stack Overflow](http://stackoverflow.com/) is a popular Q & A site with a dedicated [Apache Camel forum](http://stackoverflow.com/questions/tagged/apache-camel).